[?] Subscribe To This Site

 Signs of Clinical Depression

-The signs of clinical depression are diagnosed along a scale in which
+The signs of clinical depression are diagnosed along a depression scale in which clinical depression is the most severe category, requiring immediate care and attention.

--Clinical Depression is also known as Unipolar depression, Major depression, or a unipolar or major depressive disorder.
+Clinical Depression is also known as: Unipolar depression, Major depression, or a Unipolar or Major depressive disorder.

 -Sleep apnea, obsessive-compulsive disorder and anxiety disorders, as well as stress can also display many of the signs of clinical depression.

--Research does indicate that unipolar depression is a disorder of the brain.
+Research does indicate that unipolar depression is a disorder of the brain.
 Magnetic resonance imaging (MRI) has shown that the brains of people who are depressed, look very different than those showing no signs.

 -The parts of the brain that are responsible for thinking, for sleep and appetite control, and for the regulation of mood and behavior appear to be functioning abnormally in the MRI images of a depressed persons brain.